Your Ashgabat and Turkmenistan Questions Answered: Visas, Safety, and the Door to Hell

 Q: What's the deal with the dual exchange rate?

-Turkmenistan has an official rate (1 USD = 3.5 TMT) and a black market rate (roughly 1 USD = 18-20+ TMT).
-This means prices in TMT are misleading — at the official rate, a 50 TMT museum entry is ~$14; at the black market rate, it's ~$2.50.
+Turkmenistan runs an official rate (1 USD = 3.5 TMT) and a black market rate (roughly 1 USD = 18-20+ TMT).
+That makes prices in TMT misleading — at the official rate, a 50 TMT museum entry is ~$14; at the black market rate, it's ~$2.50.
 Your tour operator handles most expenses.
 Bring USD cash in good condition.

 Q: Do ATMs and cards work?